 This course is an introduction to international literature through various forms of literary expression; e.g., poetry, drama, essay, biography, autobiography, short story, and novel.
 It provides a global overview of literature with special emphasis on diverse cultural contributions of women, African Americans, Asian Americans, Hispanic Americans, and Native Americans.

-Prerequisite: English 101 with a grade of "C" or
+Rio Salado College: 3 credits Prerequisite: English 101 with a grade of "C" or better.

-better.